 The best indicator of a child's economic mobility is his or her parents' income.
 When a person is unable to find work, the legacy of joblessness can last for generations.
 People with criminal records also encounter barriers to higher education, which further reduces their ability to earn.
 This is a major problem considering that nearly one-third of American adults, mostly males, have been arrested by the time they are 23.
 They are also less likely to own a home, which helps individuals and their children accumulate wealth.
-Any path that may lead to greater personal success and achieving the American dream is cut off for people with criminal records, regardless of the severity of the offense.
-They need the chance to move beyond their past and become financially independent and stable, reducing the burden on the State and helping to move the next generation forward.
+Any path that may lead to greater personal success and achieving the American dream is cut off for people with criminal records.
+They need the chance to move beyond their past and become financially independent and stable, helping to move the next generation forward.

 All Maryland residents deserve the chance to become financially stable and independent, even if they have made mistakes in the past.
 Qualified people need to have the stigma of a criminal record removed so they can support themselves and their families and become productive citizens.
-The Maryland Second Chance Act does this, while still protecting public safety.
-For these reasons, the Maryland Center on Economic Policy respectfully requests that this committee report favorably on Senate Bill 526.
+Senate Bill 652 does this, while still protecting public safety.
+For these reasons, The Maryland Center on Economic Policy respectfully requests that this committee report the bill favorably on Senate Bill 652.